 Overcrowding in prisons leads to negative outcomes for inmates

-Prison officers are also impacted
+Prison officers also suffer from prison overcrowding

-Prison personnel face greater risk of violent incidences in overcrowded environments; in fact, dire overcrowding in Western Australia prompted an angry response earlier this month from the WA Prison Officers’ Union, who demanded that the State Government immediately address the problem.
+Prison personnel face greater risk of violent incidences in overcrowded environments.
+In fact, dire overcrowding in Western Australia prompted an angry response earlier this month from the WA Prison Officers’ Union, who demanded that the State Government immediately address the problem.

 Prisoners sued Correctional authorities in California